fvsch/kirby-staticbuilder/README.md

 StaticBuilder requires Kirby 2.3.1 or later.

-1. [Download a ZIP of the latest release][DOWNLOAD_PAGE], rename the folder to `staticbuilder` and put it in `site/plugins`.<br>(Alternatively, you can install this plugin with the [Kirby CLI][KIRBY_CLI].)
+1. [Download a ZIP of the latest release][DOWNLOAD_PAGE], rename the folder to `staticbuilder` and put it in your project’s `site/plugins` folder.
+(Alternatively, you can install this plugin with the [Kirby CLI][KIRBY_CLI], or [with Composer][DOC_COMPOSER].)

-2. Enable the plugin: see the [options documentation][DOC_OPTIONS].<br>(It’s simple really, but we probably don’t want to enable it for a live website!)
+2. Enable the plugin: see the [options documentation][DOC_OPTIONS].
+(It’s simple really, but we probably don’t want to enable it for a live website!)

-3. Load `http://localhost/staticbuilder` in a web browser (where `localhost` is the domain where you can see your Kirby site; it might be different depending on the test server you use or how you configured it).<br>
+3. Load `http://localhost/staticbuilder` in a web browser (where `localhost` is the domain where you can see your Kirby site; it might be different depending on the test server you use or how you configured it).
 You should see a list of pages.
 Check that these are indeed pages you want to export as HTML, and tweak the [options][DOC_OPTIONS] if needed.

 4. Hit the “Build” button.
 Hopefully things will work alright.
 If you have many pages (e.g. a few hundred), it might take a few seconds.